muxinc/stream.new/README.md

 1. (optional) Your server verifies the webhook signature
 1. If the webhook matches `video.asset.ready` then your server will post a message to your slack channel that has the Mux Asset ID, the Mux Playback ID, and a thumbnail of the video.

-# Step 5 (optional) Add automatic content analysis to Slackbot Moderator
+# Step 5 (optional) Add automatic content analysis to Slackbot Moderator (Google Vision API)

 stream.new can automatically moderate content with the help of Google's [Cloud vision API](https://cloud.google.com/vision).